- Monday, March 5th, 2018 -

 "You do if you're going to drag me back across the country like this."

 Stiles glares and feels something happen to his eyes.
 "Don't pin this on me.
-I didn't make you come here.
+I didn't make you come here again.
 You followed me, remember?"

 Suddenly looking cowed, Derek averts his gaze.
 "Whatever…"